friendsofstrandseq/mosaicatcher-docs/docs/installation.md

 `git fetch --all`

-- Jump to a new version (for example 2.3.0) & pull code:
+- Jump to a new version & pull code:

-`git checkout 2.3.0 && git pull`
+`git checkout <VERSION> && git pull`

 Then, to initiate or update git submodules:

-`git submodule update --remote --recursive`
+`git submodule update --init --remote --force --recursive`

-And to pull the latest version of the submodules:

-`git submodule foreach --recursive 'git lfs pull'`